agn453/UNZIP-CPM-Z80/README.md

-It DOES NOT support the memory-intensive Deflate algorithm implemented by PKzip 2.04g and Info-ZIP (the open-source version of ZIP that's used by Unix/Linux and included wih Microsoft Windows and macOS).
+It DOES NOT support the memory-intensive Deflate algorithm implemented by PKzip 2.04g and Info-ZIP (the open-source version of ZIP that's used by Unix/Linux and included with Microsoft Windows and macOS).

 Background